Polly2014/AI_School_2025_Playground/README.md

 1. **Frontend**: HTML/CSS/JavaScript for the user interface
 2. **Backend**: FastAPI for the server
-3. **Multimodal Core**: Integration with large language models (LLMs) for text and vision processing
+3. **Multimodal Core**: Integration with large language models (LLMs) for text processing, computer vision for image analysis, and DALL-E for image generation
 4. **Personalization Engine**: Profile-driven personality model

 ## Quick Start